Pama-Lee/Ribosome_front/README.pt-BR.md

 $ cd <your-project-name>
 $ yarn create umi  # ou npm create umi

-# Escolha ant-design-pro:
+# Escolha login:
- Selecione o tipo do boilerplate (Use as teclas de seta) ❯ ant-design-pro  - Create project with an layout-only ant-design-pro boilerplate, use together with umi block. app             - Create project with a simple boilerplate, support typescript. block           - Create a umi block. library         - Create a library with umi.
+ Selecione o tipo do boilerplate (Use as teclas de seta) ❯ login  - Create project with an layout-only login boilerplate, use together with umi block. app             - Create project with a simple boilerplate, support typescript. block           - Create a umi block. library         - Create a library with umi.